 Welcome to Essential Business.
-If you were to ask us what we do, we’d say, “We create business guides and workbooks for business start ups, small and micro business owners, and the professionals who support them”.
+If you were to ask us what we do, we’d say, “We create business guides, workbooks and online courses for business start ups, small and micro business owners, and the professionals who support them”.

 Why we do it?
 Because running a business is challenging, sometimes scary and always demanding.
 We know it is because we’ve done it and we’re still doing it.
 We want to help anyone running or advising a small business to gain the vital skills and understanding that make business success more likely.

 Our strapline is: Taking care of business.
 We care about business, we care about the people who run their own businesses and we care about educating people about the right and wrong ways of doing business.

 Our backgrounds are different but are our ideals and goals are identical: to produce books and workbooks that help business owners gain the knowledge and skills they need to prevent failure.